ibm-cloud-docs/ContinuousDelivery/cd-satellite-tutorial.md

 1. Go to the merge request.
 1. Merge the request so that your changes are copied to the master branch of your app repo.
 The continuous integration pipeline is automatically triggered.
-1. On the continuous integration toolchain page, click the `ci-pipeline` tile to start the continuous integration pipeline.
+1. On the continuous integration Toolchain Overview page, on the **Repositories** card, click the `ci-pipeline` repo to start the continuous integration pipeline.
 1. After the continuous integration pipeline run succeeds, you can click the pipeline run to explore the completed steps.

 ![Continuous integration pipeline success](images/sat_ci_pipeline_success.png){: caption="Figure 11.
 Continuous integration pipeline success" caption-side="bottom"}